All returns are in U.S. dollars, include dividends and

 for a region are the 30th and 70th percentiles of B/M for the big stocks of

-The global portfolios use global size breaks, but we use the B/M
+The developed portfolios use developed size breaks, but we use the B/M

 breakpoints for the four regions to allocate the stocks of these regions to

-Similarly, the global ex us portfolios use global ex us size breaks and regional B/M breakpoints.
+Similarly, the developed ex us portfolios use developed ex us size breaks and regional B/M breakpoints.

 The independent 2x3 sorts on size and B/M produce